AF-1/lms-contextstats/README.md

 ## FAQ

 <details><summary>»<b>What do <i>AvR, TR, AvPC, TPC, AvSC, TSC and DPSV</i> stand for?</b>«</summary><br><p>
-Av = average, i.e. the sum of all individual track values divided by the total number of all album/artist tracks.<br>
-T = total, i.e the sum of all individual track values for an album/artist.<br><br>
 - AvR = average rating<br><br>
 - TR = total rating<br><br>
 - AvPC = average play count<br><br>